Published: June 30, 2025

 7. FAQ: Can I Add a Battery Module to an Existing Stackable battery system?

-If in doubt, check the CEC battery list (https://cleanenergycouncil.org.au/industry-programs/products-program/batteries) before proceeding.
+If in doubt, always check the CEC battery list (https://cleanenergycouncil.org.au/industry-programs/products-program/batteries) before proceeding.

 8. FAQ: When is a System Considered “Installed”?